Tanmoy-Rath/misc/R/data.table.md

 2:         v 4.906
 ```

-**2) Load the diamonds dataset from ggplot2 package as dt (a data.table) ,Find mean price for each group of cut and color.**
+**2) Load the diamonds dataset from ggplot2 package as dt (a data.table).
+Find mean price for each group of cut and color.**
 ```R
 library(ggplot2)
 dt <- as.data.table(diamonds)